 Who Is Eligible To Bring A Wrongful Death Case In Atlanta?

-Under the Georgia wrongful death statute, there are very strict rules for who exactly has the legal right to bring a wrongful death claim.
-Generally, each wrongful death case in Georgia will fit into one of the following four categories.
+Under the Georgia wrongful death statute, there are very strict rules for who exactly has the legal right to bring a claim.
+Generally, each case will fit into one of the following four categories.

 - Surviving Spouse — No Kids: If the deceased has a surviving spouse and has no surviving children, then the surviving spouse is the only person who has the right to bring a wrongful death claim.
 In terms of eligibility, this is the most straightforward type of wrongful death claim: the surviving spouse is the only party with the authority to bring the lawsuit.